Using Linkly with ChatGPT

 ChatGPT Integration FAQs

-"Authentication failed" or "Unauthorized"
+How do I fix "Authentication failed" or "Unauthorized" errors?

 Do I need a ChatGPT Plus subscription?